 The twin screw mixer converts the mechanical energy of the rotating screws into heat through shear forces generated within carefully maintained clearances between the screws and between each screw and the barrel housing.
 The viscous energy dissipation is directly related to the deformation rate and the shear viscosity of the mixture (scales with the square of the deformation rate and directly proportional to the local shear viscosity).
 The shear viscosity of the mixture changes with increasing degree of mixedness of the ingredients of the formulation and the total specific energy input.
 As the shear viscosity of the energetic formulation being processed is also a strong function of temperature, it is essential to control temperature at various sections of the barrel.
-These sections include the feed zones, mixing zones, dearation zone, discharge zone, and, when used, the extrusion zone and die head assembly.
-The temperature of the formulation.
-Since there is no way one can measure the formation of the hot spot in the extruder during the processing one needs to predict and eliminate conditions which lead to hot spot temperatures which reach the decomposition temperature of the formulation.
+These sections include the feed zones, mixing zones, deaeration zone, discharge zone, and, when used, the extrusion zone and die head assembly.